maxtkc/mvths-wiki/docs/070xe-sumo-battery.rst

 #.
 Ask for a teacher check.

 #.
 Connect the battery to your breadboard *making sure* that the read lead is connected to the VIN of the MD17A and the black lead is connected to the GND.
+The program you downloaded should be running.